 Tickets for Seville Cathedral are available directly at the church but buying here is rarely a good choice, as queues even out of season may be long and slow.
 Buying online in advance is a much better choice — failing that, walking five minutes north to the large Baroque Church of El Divino Salvador to buy the combination ticket may be faster than standing in line at the cathedral.
 Note that while this church may be seen separately for €4, it is always included in cathedral tickets.

 Guided tours are also good skip-the-line options to see Seville Cathedral and especially in combination with the Real Alcazar royal palace complex on the opposite end of the plaza.
 Guided tours may also be booked further in advance than the standard tickets, which may be useful to ensure admission when visiting during peak season.

 Guided Tours and Combination Tickets for Seville Cathedral

 The free floorplan pamphlet issued by the cathedral is fairly basic and information inside the church is limited.
-Buy a good guidebook, an audio guide, or guided tour to really appreciate the building and the art.
+Buy a good guidebook, add an audio guide, or book a guided tour to really appreciate the building and the art.

 Many tours are offered by a variety of tour guides but two are only available from the cathedral itself and well worth considering: a guided visit to the rooftop or a guided tour of the stained-glassed windows.
-These tours book out fast and include regular admission to the cathedral (without a tour) on the same, or following day.
+These tours book out fast and include regular admission to the cathedral (without a tour) on the same or the following day.

 Basic Seville cathedral-only tours are usually around 60, 75, or 90 minutes – duration not necessarily an indication of price or value.
 With all tours, it is easy to stay longer in the Cathedral at the end of the tour if desired.